Transit FireNet Workflow for GCP¶

 This step is the alternative step to Step 8a.
 If you already launched the firewall (Check Point, Palo Alto Network or Fortinet) instance from AWS Console, you can still associate it with the FireNet gateway.

 Go to the Aviatrix Controller console and navigate to Firewall Network -> Setup -> Step 7b and associate a firewall with right FireNet Gateway.

 Vendor Firewall Integration¶

 Vendor integration programs RFC 1918 and non-RFC 1918 routes in firewall appliance.

 - Go to Firewall Network > Vendor Integration > Firewall.
 Select the firewall Vendor Type and fill in the details of your Firewall instance.

 Example Setup for “Allow All” Policy¶

 After a firewall instance is launched, wait for 5 to 15 minutes for it to become available.
 Time varies for each firewall vendor.
-In addition, please follow example configuration guides as below to build a simple policy on the firewall instance for a test validation that traffic is indeed being routed to firewall instance.
+In addition, please follow the example configuration guides as indicated below to build a simple policy on the firewall instance, to validate that traffic is indeed being routed to firewall instance.